Strong banks drive European shares higher

 "German equities have been a safe-haven during the euro zone debt crisis, but there are now doubts about the country's ability to maintain its strong economic pace.
 At the same time, investors are finding better opportunities in the euro zone periphery."

-So far this year, the IBEX and the MIB have gained 4.5 percent and 3.8 percent respectively, while Portugal's PSI20 has surged 8.9 percent, outpacing the broad FTSEurofirst 300 which has risen just 0.6 percent.
+So far this year, the IBEX and the MIB are both up around 4 percent, while Portugal's PSI20 has surged some 8 percent, outpacing the broad FTSEurofirst 300 which has gained just 0.6 percent.

 European stocks overall have enjoyed massive investment inflows recently, especially from U.S. investors.